Nukien/ansible-nzedb/README.md

 # nZEDb ansible playbook

-This contains a minimal set of ansible roles to install a working nZEDb system.
+This contains a minimal set of ansible roles to install a working nZEDb setup onto an existing Ubuntu 16.04 system.
 Note: nZEDb is a complex beast, with a metric ton of configuration required.
 The variables defined below will get the system up and running, but it will likely need additional tweaking.
 Please see the [main nZEDb repo](https://github.com/nZEDb/nZEDb "nZEDb github repo") for more information.

 ## Prerequisites

+You must be able to ssh into your target system using ssh keys.

 The following python packages must be installed on the target Ubuntu 16.04 system for ansible to be able to connect and work